Skip to content

 Current LLMs use these same mechanisms, though the specific strategies differ.

-- Truncation techniques in this lesson: greedy, haiku, non-sequitur, no-repeat, and alliteration are designed for dice-based sampling but embody the same idea—changing which tokens are eligible before you roll.
+• Truncation techniques in this lesson: greedy, haiku, non-sequitur, no-repeat, alliteration, top-k, alphabet chain, and short/long are designed for dice-based sampling but embody the same idea—changing which tokens are eligible before you roll.
+Top-k directly mirrors the top-k parameter in LLM APIs.

 Your paper model demonstrates that “creativity” in AI comes from two controls: adjusting temperature (probability distribution shape) and applying truncation strategies (which tokens to exclude).
 The same trained model can produce scholarly essays (low temperature, strict truncation) or wild poetry (high temperature, constraint-based truncation) just by changing these parameters.
 The key insight: generation control is as important as training data.
 Creative output comes not from the model itself, but from how you control temperature and which tokens you truncate from consideration.